TCP/IP

 destination reached

-If all goes well, then our data (or our http request
+If all goes well, then our data (or our http request) will be reached

 destination.
 The last 'router' throws our data on the local network